IcyIco/fast-dataset-deduplication/README.md

-# Image Memorization Detector
+# Diffusion Memorization Detector

 ## Overview

-This repository contains a tool designed to detect image memorization in generative models.
-It calculates the similarity between generated images and a reference dataset (e.g., training data) to determine if a model has "memorized" or reproduced training examples rather than generating novel content.
+This repository contains an advanced auditing tool designed to detect data memorization in generative models (e.g., Diffusion Models).
+It calculates the similarity between generated images and a reference dataset to determine if a model has "memorized" training examples rather than generating novel content.

-The core metric relies on computing the Hamming Distance between perceptual hashes of the images.
-This provides a robust measure of similarity that is resistant to minor transformations such as compression, resizing, or slight color shifts.
+Unlike traditional hash-based tools, this system implements **Geometric Invariance** and **Deep Perceptual Verification** to detect memorization even when images are rotated, flipped, or structurally modified.
+It also utilizes **FAISS** for scalable, high-speed retrieval.

-## Features
+## Key Features

-* **Perceptual Hashing:** Efficient comparison of high-dimensional image data.
+* **Geometric Invariance:** Automatically detects duplicates even if they are rotated ($90^\circ, 180^\circ, 270^\circ$) or mirrored/flipped.
-* **Hamming Distance Calculation:** Quantifiable metric for image similarity.
+* **Deep Perceptual Verification:** Uses **SSIM (Structural Similarity Index)** to cross-validate matches, filtering out false positives where pHash might collide but visual content differs.
-* **Batch Processing:** Capable of scanning large datasets against target images.
+* **Scalable Architecture:** Implements **FAISS** (Facebook AI Similarity Search) to convert $O(N)$ linear scanning into efficient vector search, suitable for large-scale datasets.
-* **Threshold-based Classification:** Automatically categorizes results into Identical, Near-Duplicate, or Distinct.
+* **Dual Interface:** Provides both a high-performance CLI scanner and a Streamlit-based web dashboard for visual analysis.

 ## Installation